pure-chance/greed/README.md

 ## Project Structure

-- `/code`: Contains the core algorithm and implementation:
+- `/code`: Contains the code to calculate the optimal policy and the scripts to visualize it.
-- `/report`: Documents the mathematical theory and algorithms used.
+- `/paper`: Documents the mathematical theory and algorithms used.
-- `/presentation`: Contains colloquium slides and presentation materials.
-- `/visualize`: Tools for visualizing the optimal strategy.

 ## Usage